-How can I get my partner to spend more time with me?
+How can I get my partner to participate in couples therapy

 Spending quality time with your partner is essential to having a happy and healthy relationship.
 However, in the incredibly busy lives we now lead, it can mean that either you or your partner may not commit equal amounts of time to spend with one another.